 This course examines probation and community corrections from its inception through current times.
-Students will examine the philosophy behind probation and community corrections as well as its implementation in the United States.
+Students will examine the philosophy behind probation and other forms of community corrections as well as its implementation in the United States.
 This course will also address the roles and responsibilities of practitioners and the relationship of probation and community corrections to other components in the criminal justice system.
-(Prerequisite: CRJ 120 or 220)
+(Prerequisite: CRJ 120, 220) (Fall rotation)